 Ernest George Cole, a Tailor’s Cutter, and a member of the St. John’s Ambulance Corps – Ipswich Division, born June 1917, Ipswich.

 22nd October 1943

 H.M.S.’Hurworth’ was a Type II Hunt-class Escort Destroyer, ordered for the Royal Navy as part of the War Emergency Programme in December 1939.
-She was built by Vickers-Armstong at Barrow-in-Furness, Newcastle upon Tyne, and launched on the 10th April 1941.
+She was built by Vickers-Armstong at Barrow-in-Furness, Cumbria and launched on the 10th April 1941.
 On the 21st October 1943, H.M.S.’Hurworth’ (Commander Royston Hollis Wright, DSC, RN), left Alexandria as part of the Axis push of diversion and supply through the Dodecanese Islands to Leros, Kalimnos and Rhodes.
 H.H.M.S.
 ‘Adrais’ (Captain J. Toumbas), and H.M.S.’Hurworth’ were proceeding along the Turkish coast between Kastellorizo and Rhodes when they were spotted by the enemy, who began to lay mines.
 The ships waited until after dark on the 22nd October then cautiously resumed their journey, but soon H.H.M.S.’Adrais’ struck a mine.
 H.M.S.’Hurworth’ went to assist the Greek destroyer when she too struck a mine.
 H.M.S.’Hurworth’ was carrying fuel on her deck which caused a violent explosion that split the ship in two halves.
 She sunk within 10 – 15 minutes, 113 men lost their lives, with 85 survivors.